sylque/dcs-discourse-plugin/README.md

 move it to Discourse, or you can do a bit of both.

 At the very minimum, in your website, you need to update the links to your forum.
-Change them all to `http://www.mydiscourse.org/latest` (instead of `http://www.mydiscourse.org`).
+Change them to `http://www.mydiscourse.org/latest` (instead of `http://www.mydiscourse.org`).

 Discourse custom navigation is out of the scope of this plugin.
 To learn more